Why is Container Security Important? #

 • Output: Lists found vulnerabilities (e.g., CVE identifiers, severity levels, and potential fixes)

-• Modify requirements.txt, package.json, or equivalent files to use newer, patched versions
+• Update Application Dependencies: Modify requirements.txt, package.json, or equivalent files to use newer, patched versions

-• Uninstall or remove libraries not needed by your application to reduce the attack surface
+• Remove Unnecessary Packages: Remove libraries not needed by your application to reduce the attack surface

 • Implement Security Best Practices: